 Pregnancy is filled with many emotions and sensations.
-Not only are our bodies changing, there are wishes, hopes, plans and expectations that bombard us both from the inside and outside.
+Not only are our bodies changing, but there are also wishes, hopes, plans and expectations that bombard us both from the inside and outside.

 Typically during pregnancy, appetite increases, there’s an eager anticipation of the new life to come, and sleep is good (except for the usual physical adjustments).
 Normal doubts and worries can be sprinkled throughout the pregnancy experience, but they shouldn’t dominate our days or nights.

 When you ask yourself, “Do I emotionally feel like ‘me’ most of the day?,” “Am I able to sleep at night?,” “Am I generally looking forward to the baby coming?,” and “Am I feeling hungry?,” the answer should be “Yes.”

 If not, seek out a specialized health care practitioner who can help determine what’s happening.
 Depression and anxiety affect just as many pregnant women as new mothers and can happen to the strongest, most intelligent and loving moms.

 Every trimester you should either be given a formal screening or simply asked a few key questions to determine how you’re doing emotionally.
 Receiving the right help during pregnancy will not only be best for you and your entire family, but it will also help you minimize the risk of postpartum depression.

 Most new moms experience the normal “Baby Blues” – a few days to two weeks of mild ups and downs, weepiness, and stress.
 But, what if the normal blues don’t disappear after two weeks following delivery, or what if the feelings become more intense?
 Learn more about how to prevent the baby blues here.